 Dubbed the “Start-Up Nation” by journalists Dan Senor and Saul Singer, Israel, the country with the most per capita venture tech dollars and more combined tech startups than all of Europe and Asia combined, has media and business people worldwide pondering the secret of its entrepreneurial spirit.
 Answers to this question would suggest that entrepreneurial instincts are an advent of Israeli culture: “chutzpah” (most nearly translated as moxie), leadership training acquired through mandatory military service, and a carpe diem mentality that enables a kind of communal willingness to fail are all reasons cited for the nation’s entrepreneurial fervor.
 The existence of a nation where a quarter of the population is involved in entrepreneurial activities demonstrates that entrepreneurialism is more about environmental forces than personal traits.

-The Bottom Line: While dedicated entrepreneurship programs at top-ranked business schools like Northwestern University and Columbia would have us believe that entrepreneurship is a pie just about any person can take a bite of, Old Dominion University business professor James Koch answers the question of whether entrepreneurialism is learned or inherited succinctly: “Short people don’t often make it in the NBA.”
+The Bottom Line: Dedicated entrepreneurship programs at top-ranked business schools like Northwestern University and Columbia would have us believe that entrepreneurship is a pie just about any person can take a bite of.
+However, the question still remains whether entrepreneurialism is learned or inherited.
 With so many examples of entrepreneurs both born and made, perhaps the only conclusion to draw is that the reasons that drive entrepreneurs are as varied as the markets they serve and the products they invent.